 When speaking to Jac’s children a day or so afterwards (and this was before she had been taken from the hospital) Jim Perrin told them that it had been ‘her last wish’ (whilst he was alone with her…?) that he should become the next tenancy holder although, he said, they would be welcome to stay there!
 It was their home, and had been for fifteen years!
 Ref. our post Overheard at the Funeral.

 And as he had so discouraged them during his time with Jac — making them uneasy and unwelcome (even so seriously assaulting one of them that the police had been informed) — and had tried to engineer their departure, it is noteworthy that he now made the opportunity to tell them ‘how he had promised her he would look after them’, and that, ‘obviously, it made sense financially — as they were young students — and he was better able to take care of these matters’!
-However, his previous history, as is being revealed on our site, would seem to indicate quite otherwise… rather, we believe, he has an extremely murky past in his ‘financial’ dealings with other people’s property.
+However, his previous history, as is being revealed on our site, would seem to indicate quite otherwise… rather, we believe, he has an extremely murky past in his ‘financial’ dealings with others — their property and/or their money being considered by him as his own.
+(This is not an outrageous statement but is an accurate relating of what has been told us by his previous ‘victims’.)

 But: it had been in fact, he said, ‘their mother’s last wish’ that he should take over the tenancy.
 This was really emotional leverage bordering on blackmail.
 If they suspected him and failed to accede to his plan, they would be dishonouring ‘their mother’s dying wish’ otherwise, by their acceptance, he would maintain power over them and their home.